raouldc/OptiDev/README.md

 ### 4. Microsoft Surface 2.0 SDK and Runtime

+_Note: Internet Connectivity is required for fetching content from Twitter and the CCF website.
+A webcam is also required if the image upload functionality of the Twitter feature is to be used._

 ## Setup

 1. Navigate to the directory of your choice and clone the repository onto your local machine